 |U-3317||Down Pat (Patrick)^ -3||Ping 1003|

-Research by James Wolf of the Library of Congress shows that Pat Patrick copyrighted "Down Pat" on October 29, 1956, which is a strong argument in favor of October 1956 as the recording date.
-Some sources have hypercorrected "Down Pat" to "Down Patrick."
+Research by James Wolf of the Library of Congress shows that Pat Patrick copyrighted "Down Pat" on October 29, 1956—a strong argument in favor of late October 1956 for the session date.
+The fact that the company announced the forthcoming four weeks after the copyright date offers further support.
+Some sources have "corrected" "Down Pat" to "Down Patrick."
 According to BMI, Andrew Hill was actually the sole composer of "Dot."

-Andrew Hill once identified LeRoy Jackson (who no doubt played in his trio at another time) as the bassist.
-Von Freeman recalls Malachi Favors as the bassist, and so did Lawrence Cox.
-The bass intro on "Mother's Son" and the prominent bass work on the trio sides are unmistakably Malachi's work.
+Andrew Hill once identified LeRoy Jackson (who no doubt played in his trio on some occasion) as the bassist.
+Von Freeman recalled Malachi Favors as the bassist, and so did Lawrence Cox.
+The bass intro on "Mother's Son" and the prominent lines on the trio sides are unmistakably Malachi's work.
 Besides, according to Andrew Hill, who provided this information for Marcel Safier's online Andrew Hill Discography, "Mal's Blues" was dedicated to him...

 The first Ping session featured an all-star instrumental lineup.
-All five musicians have been important contributors to the jazz scene in Chicago... and well beyond.
+All five musicians were important contributors to the jazz scene in Chicago, and well beyond.

-In 1961 Favors made his own entry into the second wave of the jazz avant-garde when joined pianist Muhal Richard Abrams in his Experimental Band, a pioneering free-form jazz outfit that by 1965 had evolved into the AACM.
+Malachi Favors continued with Hill's trio for an extended period.
+One edition of the trio, with James Slaughter on drums, got an LP out on Warwick in 1959; for the controversy over the recording date, see above.
+In 1961, while Andrew Hill and Sun Ra left town, Favors made his own entry into the second wave of the jazz avant-garde.
+He joined pianist Muhal Richard Abrams in his Experimental Band, a pioneering free-form jazz outfit that by 1965 had evolved into the AACM.
 In 1968 Favors joined the highly influential Art Ensemble of Chicago (the other members were Lester Bowie, Roscoe Mitchell, and Joseph Jarman).
 Malachi Favors Maghostut, as he was known in his later years, died of pancreatic cancer in Chicago on January 30, 2004.

 Wilbur Campbell was considered the premier drummer in Chicago’s post World War II jazz world.
 He was born on July 30, 1926, and studied with Capt.
 Walter Dyett as a member of the DuSable High School band.
 One of Campbell's early gigs was with Buster Bennett in 1952; this did not go well, as Bennett complained that the drummer, who had already gone through the "dope cure" in Lexington, Kentucky, was still using.
 Wilbur Campbell was a versatile musician, who also played piano and vibes, and according to jazz scribe Howard Reich, "comprehended the subtle harmonic underpinnings of the music he was playing."
 While a superb timekeeper, Campbell was a supreme practitioner of the bebop school of drumming, playing off the beat and producing "syncopated eruptions of sound."
 His work with Johnny Griffin and Ira Sullivan on the Delmark label established his international reputation.
 But he remained a local musician.
 When Campbell died on December 30, 1999, he was working as a substance abuse counselor.